sugartechllc/Nest/README.md

 His [material](https://colab.research.google.com/github/WouterNieuwerth/Google-Nest-thermostat-API-example/blob/main/Google_Nest_API_thermostat_example.ipynb) on Github.

 This [link](https://geoffhudik.com/tech/2023/03/04/trying-google-nest-api-with-postman-and-python/) has nice step-by-step instructions for working with the Google `SDM` system.
 It looks similar to what I've documented here.
+It also demonstrates using [Postman](https://www.postman.com/), which is some sort of API service.
+Will need to look into Postman.

 Here are Google Nest Thermostat [traits and settable modes](https://developers.google.com/nest/device-access/api/thermostat?hl=en_US).
 ## Workflow